 Above, you can see how the stock PRC intake manifold is separate from the upper coolant outlet.

-- Really long extension (or something similar).
+- A really long extension (or something similar).

 - RBC/RRC manifold.